Special Educational Needs and Disabilities

 - After any behaviour incident we expect the child to reflect on their behaviour with an adult, often completing a reflection form.
 This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.

 - Attendance of every child is monitored on a daily basis by the administration staff.
-Lateness and absence are recorded and reported upon to the Head Teacher each week.
-Support is given through our Emotional Literacy Support Assistants (ELSA) who will work with parents and pupils to devise strategies to improve time keeping and attendance.
+Lateness and absence are recorded and reported upon to a Headteacher each week.
+Support may be given through our Emotional Literacy Support Assistant (ELSA) who may work with parents and pupils to devise strategies to improve time keeping and attendance.